dominait/font-optimization/Readme.md

 # How To Optimize Google Fonts
 <br/><br/>

- ## Using Preconnect and Preload Externally Hosted Fonts
+ ### Using Preconnect and Preload For Externally Hosted Fonts
+ Use preconnect attribute of the link element to start a connection to the desired font resource.
+Then using prelod start the download of the font.
+You should see the font loaded just after the page load request.
   ```html
   <link
     rel="preconnect"